Space health programme

 There is agreement among those working both within and outside space organisations that a great deal more research needs to be done.
 For example, although much research has gone into understanding how the Earth’s magnetic field could protect against radiation, none has looked into the possibility that life on Earth is dependent on this magnetic field for metabolic function.
 Growing research now suggests that biology could well be using magnetic properties such as quantum spin for a number of functions, such as navigation and redox signalling.

-The Foundation has therefore established the Space Health Programme which will work in collaboration with relevant scientists and organisations to assess and better understand the effects of space travel and habitation on human health, particularly beyond low Earth orbit.
+The Foundation has therefore established the Space Health Programme which is working in collaboration with relevant scientists and organisations to assess and better understand the effects of space travel and habitation on human health, particularly beyond low Earth orbit.

-The Programme will seek to review, and where needed, generate and analyse, evidence from the macro to the micro level: from post-space phenotypes to the altered electromagnetic and gravitational fields seen in the space environment to effects at the quantum level.
+The Programme is seeking to review, and where needed, generate and analyse, evidence from the macro to the micro level: from post-space phenotypes to the altered electromagnetic and gravitational fields seen in the space environment, to effects at the quantum level.

 Our approach

 As an independent UK charity, The Guy Foundation is well-placed to play a coordinating and collaborative role in this area.
-We are forming an independent working group of scientists to act as a pool of expertise for the programme.
+We have formed an independent working group of scientists to act as a pool of expertise for the programme.

-• Invite and review contributions from the working group on the key issues and evidence (and perceived gaps) and suggestions for experiments that would be required to address the issues.
+• Formed a Space Health Programme Working Group, prepared an interim report and invited comment and contributions from the working group on the key issues and evidence (and perceived gaps) and suggestions for experiments that would be required to address the issues.

-• Review relevant literature and research in progress and identify key knowledge gaps.
+• Reviewed relevant academic literature, key reports and research in progress and identified the main knowledge gaps.

-• Prepare an interim report with the working group to set out the key issues and the most urgent experiments that are needed to clarify and assess those issues, and then work to secure appropriate third-party funding for these initial experiments.
+• Preparing an external report with the working group to set out current knowledge, the key outstanding questions, and the most urgent experiments that are needed to clarify and assess the issues.

 If you are interested in being involved, or hearing more about this work, please contact us.